rlbaxter/rlbaxter.github.io/rwx2018/rwx2018-notes.md

         let color = [255, 255, 100, 0.5];
         let [r, g, , a] = color;
         ```
-    * Array destructring might be good for hash navigation
+    * Array destructuring might be good for hash navigation
 * Spread Operator (array)
-    * Blows out an array into a comma seperated list
+    * Blows out an array into a comma separated list
 * Spread Args
     * The last function argument that get the remainder of the arguments passed
 * Maps, WeakMaps, Sets, WeakSets